 - If the watercraft will be stored for a week or more, lubricate internal engine components to help prevent corrosion.
-(See pages 4-3 to 4-4 for lubrication procedures.) - 8.
+(See page 4-3 for lubrication procedures.) - 8.
 Rinse the engine and engine compartment with a small amount of water.

 Do not use high pressure when rinsing the engine or engine compartment as severe damage could result.